HarnoorG/Data-Analysis-Portfolio/CRIME-WEATHER-AND-DAYLIGHT-SAVINGS-PROJECT/README.md

 ```

 ### Creating a sequence of dates
-Here, for every daylight savings day the 60 days before it and the 60 days after it are all included in the list titled "dates_range".
+Here, for every daylight savings day the 60 days before it and the 60 days after it are all included in the list titled "dates_range". sapply() was used with the seq() function to apply minus 60 days and plus 60 days to each of the daylight savings days from the dst_list and then give it the data type date using the as.Date() function.

 ```
 dates_range <- sapply(dst_list, function(x){